fbgallet/roam-extension-speech-to-roam/README.md

 ### 🆕 New in v.6:

-- OpenRouter support to access most of existing models
+- OpenRouter support to access most of existing models (Mistral, Llama, Gemini...)
 - Ollama support to run local models

 ### 🆕 New in v.4: